Skip to contentSkip to navigationSkip to topbar

 Network Bandwidth Profile API

-The Network Bandwidth Profile API (aka BW Profile API) is a Twilio Video API specifically designed for optimizing bandwidth utilization in Group Rooms.
-This is a critical API for creating high-quality Group Room applications.
+The Network Bandwidth Profile API (aka BW Profile API) is a Twilio Video API specifically designed for optimizing bandwidth utilization in Video Rooms.
+This is a critical API for creating high-quality video applications.

 Track Priority API